SoftwareEngineeringToolDemos/ICSE-2013-MCT/build-vm/README.md

   3. Clone the repository or download the repository as zip.
   4. Open `{Systempath}/ICSE-2013-MCT/build-vm` in command line
   5. Run `vagrant up` from command line.
-  6. Login the vm using `password = vagrant`
+  6. Login the vm using password `vagrant`
-  7. Shutdown the vm in the virtual box.
+  7. Let the box restart.
-  8. Run `vagrant reload --provision`
-  9. Login the vm using `password = vagrant`
+  8. Login the vm using `password = vagrant`
-  10. Following can be observed:
+  9. Following can be observed:
     * Base box image is downloaded and added in Vagrant.
     * Virtual machine is created and loaded using this VirtualBox.
     * VM is launched in GUI mode.